 Yes, you should be vaccinated regardless of whether you already had COVID-19.
 That’s because experts do not yet know how long you are protected from getting sick again after recovering from COVID-19.
 Even if you have already recovered from COVID-19, it is possible—although rare—that you could be infected with the virus again.
 Studies have shown that vaccination provides a strong boost in protection in people who have recovered from COVID-19.If you were treated for COVID-19 with monoclonal antibodies or convalescent plasma, you should wait 90 days before getting a COVID-19 vaccine.
 Talk to your doctor if you have more questions about getting a COVID-19 vaccine.

 Why are you not testing those who have been vaccinated?

 The CDC doesn't recommend regular testing for vaccinated individuals.
 Testing of vaccinated individuals is recommended only if the vaccinated person is symptomatic.
-It's rare for someone who is vaccinated to carry the virus.

 What happens if students don’t provide proof of vaccination?

 For students who would rather defer any decision about vaccination, they should fill out a medical or religious waiver request.

 Roanoke College does not plan to offer hybrid or online courses in the coming academic year so students who are not approved for a medical or religious exemption may not attend classes if not vaccinated.

 What happens if faculty and staff don’t provide proof of vaccination?